nikomatsakis/babysteps/babysteps/_posts/2019-07-08-async-await-status-report-2.md

 syntax becomes available, there should be **really strong documentation to help people get started**.
 To that end, we're rejuvenating [the "async Rust" book][a-b].
-This book covers the nuts and bots of Async I/O in Rust, ranging from simple examples with `async fn` all the way down to the details of how the future trait works, writing your own executors, and so forth.
+This book covers the nuts and bolts of Async I/O in Rust, ranging from simple examples with `async fn` all the way down to the details of how the future trait works, writing your own executors, and so forth.
 Take a look!